Let's Do It!

 There is a strict 220 pound weight limit to protect rider and horse.
-We might make an exception if you are tall and your weight is proportional to your height, but please talk to us about this before you arrive.
 If you make a reservation and exceed the weight limit, we will deny you a ride and still charge your credit card.

 You must arrive at least 30 minutes before your reserved ride time to complete a mountain of paperwork and listen to Roger flap his jaw.
 If there's time and you're lucky, we'll also tell you how to stay on the horse through the duration of your ride.

 WARNING: "Under Georgia Law, an equine activity sponsor or equine professional is not liable for an injury to, or the death of a participant in equine activities resulting from the inherent risks of equine activities, pursuant to Chapter 12 of Title 4 of the Official Code of Georgia Annotated."